kaparelos/jquery.stopframeanimation/README.md

 });
 ```

-And finally that's how you unattach the script
+And finally that's how you unattach the script from the jQuery element

 ```javascript
 // unattach from an element